MIND-FIRST PRACTICES

 5. See The Dreamer — Visualizing with Qualities

-A short 2-minute practice to feel the Dreamer’s Qualities directly.
+A 6-minute visualization practice to feel the Dreamer’s Qualities directly.

 Concept design to represent the mirror of two reality by Martin Lenclos-surreal digital artwork of three women’s faces with closed eyes, layered and blended together, illuminated by a centered bright light, creating a dreamy and abstract composition.